 Welcome to the Department of Human Physiology

-On behalf of the faculty and students of the Department of Human Physiology, I would like to welcome you to our website.
-Our department is home to undergraduate and graduate students who desire strong training in human physiology and anatomy that will prepare them for careers in medicine, allied health professions, and biomedical research. (more…)
+Human Physiology is home to undergraduate and graduate students who desire strong training in human physiology and anatomy that will prepare them for careers in medicine, allied health professions, and biomedical research. (more…)

 This is a full-time (1.0 FTE) position as a laboratory manager in the Respiratory Neurophysiology and Plasticity Research Laboratory (aka Huxtable Lab).
 Candidates should have excellent organizational and problem-solving skills, attention to detail, be a good communicator, develop and implement organizational and other policies to facilitate lab functioning, have scientific curiosity and a desire to learn.
 It is ideal for candidates to have experience with basic molecular and cellular biology techniques, basic physiology, and animal handling.

 Required Qualifications: Bachelor of Science degree in an appropriate field of science, engineering or technology.

 Preferred Qualifications: Master of Science degree.
 Experience with animals, electrophysiology, and/or laboratory management is a bonus.